 “There is a shared and unwavering commitment to the preservation of [Costalegre’s] natural landscapes among those who live here,” says Four Seasons Tamarindo’s resident biologist, Francisco “Paco” Javier León González, who also teaches land preservation at the surrounding schools.
 In leading by example, Costalegre’s developers are broadcasting a new global standard for coastal development in an area that has been, until now, a beautiful secret.—Kathryn Romeyn

-- Make it happen: Luxury travel company Journey Mexico crafts personalized trips to Costalegre (or anywhere in Mexico) with insider experiences: Hike to the petroglyphs and waterfalls of Cajón de Peñas, learn to surf, go deep-sea fishing, or relax on a yacht cruise.
+- Make it happen: Luxury travel company Journey Mexico designs personalized trips to Costalegre with insider experiences.
+Hike to the petroglyphs and waterfalls of Cajón de Peñas, learn to surf, go deep-sea fishing, or relax on a yacht cruise.

-- Only in Costalegre: The state of Jalisco has 13 estuaries that are Ramsar sites (Wetlands of International Importance).
-That’s the highest number in any state of Mexico, and eight of those are in Costalegre.
-The region is also biodiversity central: There are more than 70 endemic species of flora and fauna on the Four Seasons preserve alone.
+- Only in Costalegre: The region is biodiversity central: There are more than 70 endemic species of flora and fauna on the Four Seasons preserve alone.

 Danish Riviera

-The country’s quiet North Zealand coast makes an ecofriendly beach vacation best experienced on two wheels.
+The country’s quiet North Zealand coast is an ecofriendly beach vacation spot best experienced on two wheels.

 Danes will be the first to tell you that the Danish Riviera is nothing like its more famous Mediterranean namesake.
 But what it lacks in movie-star glamour and predictable sunshine, the North Zealand coast makes up for in tidy little towns, windswept beaches edged with wild roses, and a relaxed, wholesome charm that is the embodiment of Scandinavian summer.
 And because it’s just 90 minutes by train from Copenhagen, and easily traversed by bike once you’re there (rentals are common), this region makes for one of the more carefree—and environmentally friendly—beach holidays in northern Europe.